310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/feeling_hopeful.md

 {% endbubble %}

 {% bubble Tetora v2 %}
-We tried to work it out on our own at first, but we couldn’t come up with anything good enough… so we decided to go back to the basics!
+We tried to work it out on our own at first, but we couldn’t come up with anythin’ good enough… so we decided to go back to the basics!
 {% endbubble %}

 {% bubble Chiaki curious %}